C. V. Vishveshwara

-C. V. Vishveshwara (6 March 1938 – 16 January 2017) was an Indian scientist and black hole physicist.
+C.V.
+Vishveshwara (6 March 1938 – 16 January 2017), commonly known as Vishu, was an Indian scientist and black hole physicist.
 Specializing in Einstein's General Relativity, he worked extensively on the theory of black holes and made major contributions to this field of research since its very beginning.
 He is popularly known as the 'black hole man of India'.

 Biography

 Academic training and university positions

 With initial interest in particle physics Vishveshwara joined Columbia University, where Robert W. Fuller was his mentor.
 Later he developed interest in General Relativity and encouraged by Fuller, transferred to University of Maryland to work with Charles W. Misner.
 He received his AM degree from Columbia University.
 Working on the Stability of the Schwarzschild Black Hole under Misner, he obtained his PhD from the University of Maryland.
-He subsequently served on the faculties of New York University, and University of Pittsburgh.
+After a postdoctoral appointment at the Goddard Institute for Space Studies, he served on the faculties of New York University, and University of Pittsburgh.
 After his return to his hometown, Channapatna, famous for wooden toys, of Bengaluru, India, he was a senior professor at the Raman Research Institute and the Indian Institute of Astrophysics.
 Vishveshwara has also held the position of Visiting Professor at several universities including University of Pennsylvania, University of Maryland, Boston University, University of London, and Universidad del Pais Vasco.